Technical Project Facilitator

 - Gathering and prioritizing client and project requirements, including writing user stories and acceptance criteria

 - Working with developers to reliably and consistently estimate user stories, finalize tasks, and coordinate changes

-- Protecting the team from over-committing and scope creep
+- Guarding against over-committing and scope creep

 - Translating high-level product information into actionable tasks for the development team